A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Related Work

 \subsection{Road Network Generation and Descriptions}

-Effectively acquiring and modeling road networks is a crucial yet challenging problems in supporting traffic simulation.
+Effectively acquiring and modeling road networks is a crucial yet challenging task in traffic simulation.
 While digital representations of real-world road networks are increasingly available, their direct integration in simulations often require multi-step procedure and refinements, requiring domain expertise for seamless incorporation.
 CityEngine~\cite{parish2001procedural} proposes a procedural modeling approach in the generation of 3D urban environments.
-MITSIM~\cite{yang1996microscopic} describes the semantics of a road network using terms \textit{node}, \textit{link}, \textit{segment}, and \textit{lane}.
+MITSIM describes the semantics of a road network using terms \textit{node}, \textit{link}, \textit{segment}, and \textit{lane}.
 VISSIM~\cite{fellendorf1994vissim} introduces \textit{link} and \textit{connector} to represent the topology of a road network.
 OpenSCENARIO defines an open standard for describing the dynamic content of driving scenarios.
 OpenDRIVE~\cite{dupuis2010opendrive} standardizes the logical road description between different driving simulators.
 OpenCRG~\cite{asam2023openCRG} is developed to describe 3D geometries such as inclination, pitch, and yaw angles of the roads.
 CommonRoad~\cite{althoff2017commonroad} leverages lanelets~\cite{bender2014lanelets} to describe road networks.
 SCENIC~\cite{fremont2019scenic} introduces a new probabilistic programming language for describing driving scenarios.
 Using procedural generation and importing real-world data, MetaDrive~\cite{li2022metadrive} can create an infinite number of scenarios.
+A comprehensive surveys is suggested in~\cite{ma2021traffic}.
+In this paper, we utilize MetaDrive's scenario definitions to represent traffic scenarios.
+Additionally, we integrate MetaDrive as the rendering engine due to its lightweight nature and efficiency.